DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/166bff5b-d977-48dc-9a74-b9a523b91e1b)

-- When the PE routers receive FRAMES from the CE routers, they add a label to the FRAME
+- When the PE routers receive frames from the CE routers, they add a label to the frame
-- These labels are used to make forwarding decisions within the SERVICE PROVIDER network - NOT the DESTINATION IP
+- These labels are used to make forwarding decisions within the service provider network - NOT the DESTINATION IP
 - The CE routers do NOT USE MPLS, it is only used by the PE/P routers
 - When using a LAYER 3 MPLS VPN, the CE and PE routers peer using OSPF, for example, to share ROUTING information